alxrhg/nyc-ped-analysis/README.md

 analysis that requires precise geometry operations, pair these summaries with a borough boundary dataset in a downstream notebook.

+The input cleaning step standardizes numeric columns and normalizes borough and street values, so results stay consistent even when exports contain mixed types or missing strings.
+The ``--top-locations`` flag must be positive to generate a ranking.

 ## Development notes

 The code intentionally avoids dependencies heavier than pandas so it can run in